falcosecurity/falco-website/content/en/docs/installation.md

 {{< info >}}

-The Falco Project does not suggest running Falco on top of Kubernetes but rather beside Kubernetes on the Linux host with systemd.
+The Falco Project does not suggest running Falco on top of Kubernetes but rather on its nodes directly.

-See this [blog post](https://falco.org/blog/falco-and-kubernetes/) for more information.

 If you would like to run Falco in Kubernetes with a tool like Kind, Minikube, or Helm please see the [third party integrations](../third-party)